Funbit/ets2-telemetry-server/Readme.md

 Please make sure that the server window is showing "Connected to the simulator" status message.
 If it is showing "Simulator is running" instead - then there is a problem with the telemetry plugin installation (ets2-telemetry-server.dll).
 If it is showing "Simulator is not running" but simulator is actually running then you have an incompatible ETS2 version.

 > The dashboard UI animation (meters) sometimes stutters.
+Is my device not good enough?
 Is it possible to fix that?

 The default dashboard settings are optimized for modern browsers and fast network connections.
 However, if you have problems (especially on Android devices or slow networks), you may try to tweak *refreshRate* parameter inside "*server\html\skins\skin_name\config.json*" file (available for each skin).
 See comments inside that file for further guide.
 Refresh your browser to see the changes.
+Also, don't forget to turn off background downloads, especially Torrent clients, because they may dramatically slow your connection between devices.

-Note: as a performance example, the dashboard works smoothly on Samgung Galaxy Tab S (4.4.2), but not on Galaxy Note 1 or Kindle Fire HD due to slow GPU or turned off GPU graphics acceleration.
-Also, dashboard does not properly work on iOS prior to 8.0 (like iPhone 3GS).
+Just as a performance example, the dashboard will work smoothly on Samgung Galaxy Tab S (4.4.2), but not on Galaxy Note 1 or Kindle Fire HD due to slow GPU or turned off GPU graphics acceleration.
 To achieve the best performance you may try to use a standalone Chrome browser instead of an app (but you will need to turn off device sleep mode when you use the dashboard).

+The dashboard will work very smoothly on iOS 8.X devices (iPhone 6 or new iPads).
+But it will not properly work on iOS 6.X (iPhone 3GS, old iPods).

+And finally, the dashboard will perfectly work on any PC or laptop inside latest FF, Chrome or IE11.

 > Is it safe to use the server?
 Can it crash my game?
 What about influence on the game performance, say FPS, processor load?